SiddhantAgrawa1/Tasker/README.md

 Hello Everyone.
 It is my 1st task of LetsUpgrade Web development Internship.

-The task is " You have to create a TODO LIST WebApp and that should be hosted on GitHub and should be working. "
+The task is "You have to create a TODO LIST WebApp and that should be hosted on GitHub and should be working."

 I have created this site using simple HTML, CSS and JavaScript.